 Tied in with value for money is figuring out how much it’s worth spending on your images.
 Naturally every photographer will tell you great photographs are an investment.
 But isn’t it true?
 However much time, effort and money you spend on looking a certain way, that’s an indication of the importance your image has.
 It’s not a question of vanity.
 It’s simply true that as human beings our image affects what we end up doing in life and helps decide the people we do it with, as well as how they remember us.
-Having portrait or event photographs that reflect us or those closest to us and the aspirations you have well is a natural and timeless way of sharing our image and bringing us closer to our loved ones.
+Having portrait or event photographs that reflect us or those closest to us and the aspirations you have well is important.
+And it’s a natural and timeless way of sharing our image and bringing us closer to our loved ones.
 This is why good portrait, wedding and event photography is an investment.

-How subjectively good you look is not all about how much money you spend on your appearance.
+How subjectively good you look is absolutely not all about how much money you spend on your appearance.
 Nevertheless, when you want to make a special impression some cost is often involved.
 And when it is, it’s worth considering the proverb ‘buy cheap, pay twice’.
 If you go for the cheapest photographer in the hope of getting a bargain, there’s a fair chance you’ll find the results aren’t what you were hoping for.
-And in case you’ll end up paying again for another photographer to do the job right.
+And in that case you’ll end up paying again for another photographer to do the job right.
 In this way, a ‘cheap’ offer may not represent the value it initially suggests.
 Of course, neither necessarily does a more costly option.
 So make sure you’re impressed with the photographer’s portfolio and know what is and isn’t included in a package before booking.